jMelvins/Treats/README.md

 ![Alt Text](https://thumbs.gfycat.com/ForkedUnderstatedArchaeocete-size_restricted.gif)

 Also You can use map.
 There are several checkmarks on this to show you addresses.
-As well you can determine your location here.
+You can determine your location here as well.

 ![Alt Text](https://thumbs.gfycat.com/ScentedMinorDipper-size_restricted.gif)

-The next time you start the application, you do not need to download the data again, they will be saved in the local database!
+Next time you start the application, you do not need to download the data again, it's saved in the database when it's the first launching!

 ![Alt Text](https://thumbs.gfycat.com/GoldenSlushyAbyssiniancat-size_restricted.gif)